lemmou/RansomNoteFiles/README.md

 Extensions: txt, html, htm, hta and rtf.

 The ransom note files are organised by families and in many cases by the version of the family.
 For more details, see the Ransom RansomDetails.pdf

+we collected the ransom note files:

+-from Malware Traffic Analysis Projcet of Brad Duncan.

+-from Hybrid-Analysis, looking for the terms of the most known ransom note names.

+-by running some samples in our VMs.

+-from the week in ransomware of BleepingComputer.

+-from the Pastebins of the ransomware hunter Michael Gillespie the owner of Id-Ransomware project.